juju/docs/src/en/charms-bundles.md

 ![Bundle resources in the Charm Store](media/juju2_gui_bundles_store.png)

-Select a bundle to see further details; a new pane will display a preview of the GUI's visual overview, previewing its services and connections.
-Further details, such as how the bundle supports scaling, can be found below.
+Select a bundle to see further details.
+A new pane will display a preview of the GUI's visual overview, previewing its services and connections.
+Further details, such as how the bundle supports scaling, can be found below the preview.
 Click 'Add to canvas' to add the bundle.

 Before deploying the bundle, check the configuration of each service by selecting them, making changes if necessary.
-Clicking on 'Deploy changes' will activate your new bundle along with any changes you've made.
+Select 'Deploy changes' to activate your new bundle along with any changes you've made.

 ### Local import to Juju GUI